yingweiwo

 Additional Infomation

-E-4-Propenyl-2-methoxyphenol is a metabolite found in or produced by Saccharomyces cerevisiae.
+E-4-propenyl-2-methoxyphenol is a metabolite found or produced in Saccharomyces cerevisiae.

-Isoeugenol is approved by the FDA for use within allergenic epicutaneous patch tests which are indicated for use as an aid in the diagnosis of allergic contact dermatitis (ACD) in persons 6 years of age and older.
+Isoeugenol is FDA approved for use in allergic skin patch testing for the auxiliary diagnosis of allergic contact dermatitis (ACD) in individuals aged 6 years and older.

 Mechanism of Action